oThommy/lab-assignment-am2060/README.md

 ## Using an Anaconda installation
 Replace `C:/ProgramData/Anaconda3/` with `your/path/to/Anaconda3` in the code below in case they do not match.
+- Download the ZIP by using the button above and extract the directory.
-- Open `cmd.exe` in the root of `lab-assignment-am2060` as administrator and run `"C:/ProgramData/Anaconda3/condabin/activate.bat" && conda env create -f environment.yml && conda activate lab-assignment-am2060-venv`.
+- Open `cmd.exe` in the root of `lab-assignment-am2060-main` as administrator and run `"C:/ProgramData/Anaconda3/condabin/activate.bat" && conda env create -f environment.yml && conda activate lab-assignment-am2060-venv`.
 - To activate virtual environment use `conda activate lab-assignment-am2060-venv`.
 - To deactivate virtual environment use `conda deactivate`.